Best survey tools

 The design tool reflects that flexibility with the ability to create surveys that look different on the phone than a PC, and it can track responses so that contacts can be encouraged to complete surveys they never finished.

 Customers like the product and the support service provided, although recent price hikes and new tier limitations have irked some.

-Pricing starts from $25 (£22) per month which encompasses most basic features.
+Pricing starts from $25 (£22) per month (when paid annually) which encompasses most basic features.
 The Professional plan for $85 per month adds split testing, advanced reporting, API access and website redirects.

 The Full Access plan for $150 per month offers conjoint analysis, crosstab and TURF reports, as well as R scripts and SPSS export.
 There are Enterprise packages available which offers volume discounts.